IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 You can update running apps with zero downtime when you use the IBM® Active Deploy service in your pipeline.
 Active Deploy provides you an update process where the new version of your app is finalized only when it proves to work properly in production.
 You can automate Active Deploy and enable faster continuous delivery by integrating the service into your pipeline.

-A pipeline using Active Deploy must include these jobs:
+A pipeline that uses Active Deploy must include these jobs:
   - The **Active Deploy - Begin** job that contains a script that starts the deployment process to increase the instances of your new app until both versions of your app are live in production.
   - The **Active Deploy - Complete** job that ends the deployment process and decreases the original version of your app if the test phase was successful.
 Otherwise, a rollback will occur and your app will revert to the original version.